aftialabs/morf-docs/guides/termsandconditions.md

 3. arising out of or in connection with the Customer’s use of or access to the Software.

 ## Privacy Policy
+Morf's data and privacy policy can be found [here](/PrivacyPolicy.md)

 ## Terms of termination
 ### Termination for Cause